Reasons for editing a published test may include:

 Go to the Tests & Quizzes tool.

-Select the Tests & Quizzes tool from the Tool Menu of your site.
+Select Tests & Quizzes from the site Tool Menu.

 Select the Actions drop-down menu.